Documentation Decay

 Technical debt is the implied cost of rework created when a development team chooses a faster, easier implementation now over a better approach that would take longer.
 Ward Cunningham coined the term in 1992.
 Martin Fowler later formalized it: just as financial debt carries interest, technical debt compounds over time if not paid down.

 In practice, technical debt shows up as shortcuts in code that were deliberate at the time ("we'll refactor this properly next sprint") and shortcuts that were accidental (poor design that nobody noticed until it caused problems).
 Both types generate future maintenance costs.
+Intentional technical debt is taken on knowingly for speedy delivery; the cost is supposed to be paid back when the deadline pressure clears.
+Most teams never get back to it.

 Engineering culture has built entire rituals around managing technical debt.
 Teams allocate sprint percentage to debt repayment.
 Code reviews catch new debt before it enters the codebase.
 Static analysis tools flag debt automatically.
 DORA research shows elite engineering teams deploy multiple times per day, which is only possible if technical debt is actively managed, not allowed to compound unchecked.